Ohio Central College

-Ohio Central College, initially known as Iberia College, was a college located in Iberia, Ohio (located fifty miles north of Columbus, Ohio) in northwestern Morrow County, Ohio during the second half of the 19th century.
-Open to both genders and all races, the college was founded by the Free Presbyterian Church and led by the Rev. George Gordon, a strong abolitionist.
+Ohio Central College, initially known as Iberia College, was a college located in Iberia, Ohio (located fifty miles north of Columbus) in northwestern Morrow County during the second half of the 19th century.
+Open to all, regardless of gender or race, the college was founded by the Free Presbyterian Church and led by the Rev. George Gordon, a strong abolitionist.
 It counts among its alumni Warren G. Harding, a native of Morrow County and the 29th President of the United States.

 History

 In 1854, the Synod of the Free Presbyterian Church of the United States took control of about 5 acre of land in Iberia on which had been a ladies' seminary.
 It obtained a charter to found a college from the state legislature.
 Iberia College was founded in 1854 with the Rev. George Gordon serving as its first president.
 From its beginning, the college was open to all, regardless of race or gender.

 After the American Civil War, control of the college was transferred to the United Presbyterian Presbytery of Mansfield.
 The name of the institution was changed to Ohio Central College.
 Eventually, the Mansfield Presbytery transferred the college to a group organized as an independent stock company.
 The college continued as a Christian, though not sectarian, institution.

 Towards the end of the nineteenth century, the college ended classes.
 The records and alumni of Ohio Central College were assumed by Muskingum College.

 The campus buildings were used as a school for the blind until they burned in a fire.
 The only remaining structure of Ohio Central College is the Iberia Presbyterian Church, which served as the college chapel in the 1800s.

 The old 19th-century college is not to be confused with a 20th-century institution of the same name.

 Ohio Central Bible College was established at Iberia in 2009.
 It is an independent, nondenominational Bible college in the evangelical Christian tradition that was created for the people of Morrow County and the six county region.
 Ohio Central Bible College offers a one-year program leading to a diploma in Bible studies.
 Classes are currently held in the Reverend George Gordon conference room of the Iberia Presbyterian Church.